Sharveswar007/Sharveswar007/README.md

 # Sharveswar Madasamy

-Computer Science student at SRM IST building at the intersection of AI and full-stack engineering.
+Computer Science student at SRM IST with 2 years of hands-on project experience in full-stack and AI engineering.
-Started with HTML in 10th grade — now shipping production AI systems, leading dev teams, and winning hackathons.
+Interned at Microsoft and InternsForge, led an 18-member dev team, and won a national hackathon — all before the third semester.

 </div>